G

 Brown Bear at the Zoo

-In spite of their status as birds of prey, golden eagles may fall victim to the unwelcome attention of bears
+Despite their status as birds of prey, golden eagles may fall victim to the unwelcome attention of bears.

-Golden eagles are birds of prey, and adults have no natural predators.
-But they may occasionally be harassed by crows, jays, and raptors.
+Golden eagles are birds of prey, and adults have no natural predators, but they may occasionally be harassed by crows, jays, and raptors.
 Eaglets are not so fortunate and can fall victim to coyotes, wolverines, and bears.
 Thankfully, this is not too common.
-Golden eagles are ferocious predators who can take down creatures bigger than them, such as wolves and deer.
+Golden eagles are ferocious predators who can take down creatures bigger than themselves, such as wolves and deer.
 This species is known to be more aggressive than a bald eagle and will use its sharp talons to tear flesh as it rapidly descends on intruders.
 They may even use their strong beaks to inflict painful bites.

 Reproduction, Young, and Molting